Lettuce: History

-Lettuce was first cultivated in ancient Egypt for the production of oil from its seeds.
-The plant was probably selectively bred by the Egyptians into a plant grown for its edible leaves, with evidence of its cultivation appearing as early as 2680 BC.
+DNA analysis of 445 types of lettuce indicates that lettuce was first domesticated from its wild ancestor near the Caucasus, where seed shattering was first selected out of the cultivar.
+At this time, the lettuce plant was only suitable for harvesting its seeds, which could be pressed to extract oil, likely used for cooking, among other purposes.
+From there, lettuce was likely transported to the Near East and then to ancient Egypt, where the first depictions of lettuce cultivation can be found as early as 2680 BC.
+Like the early lettuce from the Caucasus, this lettuce was grown to produce cooking oil from its seeds.

 Lettuce was considered a sacred plant of the reproduction god Min, and was carried during his festivals and placed near his images.
 The plant was thought to help the god "perform the sexual act untiringly".
 Its use in religious ceremonies resulted in the creation of many images in tombs and wall paintings.
 The cultivated variety appears to have been about 75 cm tall and resembled a large version of the modern romaine lettuce.
 These upright lettuces were developed by the Egyptians and passed to the Greeks, who in turn shared them with the Romans.
 Around 50 AD, Roman agriculturalist Columella described several lettuce varieties – some of which may have been ancestors of today's lettuces.

+The plant was eventually selectively bred into a plant grown for its edible leaves.
+The long leaves in Egyptian depictions suggest that it may have been grown for its leaves, which would make it the first lettuce cultivar grown for this purpose.
+However, genome wide analysis suggests the traits needed for cultivation as a leafy vegetable, like the loss of bitterness and thorns, evolved much later, from around 500 BC in Southern Europe.
+Lettuce cultivars radiated more rapidly from this point, with oilseed lettuce likely being brought by the ancient Greeks from Egypt to Italy, where it was modified into cos lettuce and cultivated for its leaves.
+From there, it was brought north to Central Europe, where it was modified into butterhead lettuce and other varieties.